Skip to content

 Pakistan, Iran set $3 billion target for agricultural trade

-World Updates3 weeks ago3 weeks ago03 mins
+World Updates3 months ago3 months ago02 mins

 ISLAMABAD/TEHRAN — Pakistan and Iran have agreed to boost bilateral agricultural trade to $3 billion within the next two years, more than doubling the current volume of $1.4 billion.
 The decision was announced on Monday in Tehran following the visit of a high-level Pakistani delegation led by Federal Minister for National Food Security and Research…